microsoft/api-guidelines/Guidelines.md

 #### 13.2.6.
 Operation tombstones
 Services MAY choose to support tombstoned operations.
-Services MAY choose to delete tombstones after a service defined period of time.
+Services MAY choose to delete tombstones after a service defined time.

 #### 13.2.7.
 The typical flow, polling
-- Client invokes a stepwise operation by invoking an action using POST
+- The client invokes a stepwise operation by invoking an action using POST
 - The server MUST indicate the request has been started by responding with a 202 Accepted status code.
-The response SHOULD include the location header containing a URL that the client should poll for the results after waiting the number of seconds specified in the Retry-After header.
+The response SHOULD include the location header containing a URL that the client should poll for the results after waiting for the number of seconds specified in the Retry-After header.
-- Client polls the location until receiving a 200 response with a terminal operation state.
+- The client polls the location until receiving a 200 response with a terminal operation state.

 ##### Example of the typical flow, polling
-Client invokes the restart action:
+The client invokes the restart action:

 ```http
 POST https://api.contoso.com/v1.0/databases HTTP/1.1